Tell us about your epiphany moment when you decided you were going to seriously pursue writing and eventually publication.

 I think it must be patience.
 My first three books came out in the late 1990s, so it’s be quite a while since I’ve had something new out.
 It’s really exciting, too, to finally hold that new “baby” in my hands.
 But it’s been a struggle to get things going on my mystery series, too.
 As my wonderful agent reminds me, though, my career is in God’s hands, not the market’s.
 In His hands is a wonderful place to be.

 When is your next book due out and can you tell us about it?

-CJ is giving away a copy of Thicker Than Blood.
-To be entered in the book giveaway, leave a comment and check back on Sunday, January 31st to see if you've won.
-You can enter twice--once on each post in this spotlight.
+DeAnna is giving away a copy of Letters in the Attic.
+To be entered in the book giveaway, leave a comment by Monday, October 4th and check back on Tuesday, October 5th to see if you've won.
+You can enter twice--once on this post and once on yesterday's spotlight with DeAnna.
 If you want to guarantee that you're notified if you win, then leave your email address in the comment, otherwise, you can just check back and email me through the button in my sidebar.